 10 Facebook Live Best Practices to Boost Engagement and Reach

-So, if you’re ready to go live on Facebook, how can you leverage it to maximum effect?
-In this post, we’ll walk through the top 10 best practices for Facebook Live streaming—gathered from our friends at Facebook; top Facebook Live broadcasters and influencers; and our own decade-plus of experience as an industry leader in streaming media.
+Are you’re ready to go live on Facebook?
+In this post, we’ll walk through the top 10 Facebook Live best practices for streaming—gathered from our friends at Facebook; top Facebook Live broadcasters and influencers; and our own decade-plus of experience as an industry leader in streaming media.

 We recently published a comprehensive resource that covers what to do, what to avoid and how to get started with this exciting platform.
-To learn all the best Facebook Live tips and tricks, download The Wowza Ultimate Guide to Facebook Live Streaming.
+To learn all the Facebook Live best practices, download The Wowza Ultimate Guide to Facebook Live Streaming.
 In this post, we’ll focus on the top 10 ways to boost Facebook Live video engagement, which are covered in depth in our guide:

 - If There Isn’t a Good Reason to Go Live—Don’t Do It